-The problem, Huston felt, was that Kate was playing Rosie too solemnly, bringing the whole picture down in the process.
-But he had a suggestion for her: look to former first lady Eleanor Roosevelt for inspiration.
+The problem, Huston felt, was that Kate was playing Rosie too solemnly, bringing the whole picture down as a result.
+He had a suggestion for her: look to former first lady Eleanor Roosevelt for inspiration.
 Eleanor, Huston explained, always seemed to be smiling.
 No matter how grave the situation, Eleanor smiled and got through it, inspiring all those around her.
 Huston believed such a character trait could be the key to Kate’s interpretation of Rose Sayer, and simultaneously lift the film.

-Hepburn was receptive to the advice, and after Huston left her alone to contemplate, Kate remembered that
+Hepburn was receptive to the advice.
+After Huston left her alone to contemplate, Kate remembered that:

 “I sat there.
 [And thought] That is the best damn piece of direction I have ever heard…he’s just told me exactly how to play this part…I was his from there on in.”